 Misdemeanor vs. Felony- The existence of DUI enhancement factors in your case may lead to an increase of your DUI charge from a misdemeanor to a felony.

 Manslaughter vs. Murder - For accident cases resulting in a death, depending on your state, special circumstances may even increase your DUI manslaughter charge to murder.
-Again, it is highly recommended to consult with an attorney and research the penalty provisions in your state.
+Again, highly recommended to consult with an attorney.
+Even do research the penalty provisions in your state.

 To find out exactly what you face in your DUI case, choose the state, city, or county to contact a highly qualified local attorney to discuss the specifics of your case.

-No matter what state you are in, being accused of DUI is a serious charge with serious consequences.
+No matter what state your in, accused of DUI a serious charge with serious consequences.
 Even for first time offenders, a DUI conviction could result in excessive fines, community service, loss of your driving privileges, electronic monitoring, instillation of an ignition interlock device, even jail time.

 A guilty plea or conviction will go on criminal record, depending on what state your in, it may stay forever.
 You run the risk of other consequences as well.
 The social stigma of a DUI charge can be devastating to your reputation and career.
 If you are a student, or a member of a professional association, usually required to disclose the incident.
-Points could be added to your license and increase your insurance costs.
-Finally, depending on the circumstances of your case, civil lawsuits may be filed against you as well.
+Points possibly added to your license and increase your insurance costs.
+Finally, depending on the circumstances of your case, civil lawsuits possibly filed against you as well.